 Providers who are running activities outside school hours using school facilities are eligible to apply.

 When will providers be reimbursed the value of the vouchers?

 Reimbursement to providers should occur within seven days of the redemption of vouchers.

 Please note that providers will be reimbursed the actual value of the activity up to $100 and do not automatically receive $100 for each voucher.

 Can prices be increased by providers?

-Providers cannot raise their fees above a reasonable level, i.e. pricing of participation shall not be increased directly as a result of registration as an Active Kids provider.
+Providers cannot raise their fees unreasonably as a direct result of registration as an Active Kids provider.